byteduck/duckOS/README.md

 - [libm](libraries/libm): The math portion of the standard C library.
 - [libpond](libraries/libpond): The library used for interfacing with the pond window manager / compositor.
 - [libgraphics](libraries/libgraphics): A library which provides a few utilities for working with graphics such as image format loading.
+- [libui](/libraries/libui): A UI framework for applications.
+- [libterm](/libraries/libterm): A framework for handling terminals.
+- [libduck](/libraries/libduck): A library containing commonly used classes and utilities, such as argument and configuration file parsing.
-- [libui](/libraries/libui): A library which provides a UI framework for applications.
+- [libriver](/libraries/libriver): An IPC library not dissimilar to D-Bus, which provides a framework for remote function calls and data passing.
+- [libapp](/libraries/libapp): A library providing methods to retrieve information about installed and running applications.
+- [libsys](/libraries/libsys): Provides higher-level C++ abstractions for retrieving system information, namely from procFS.

 ### Ports